Skip to main content

 Every era believes it stands at the peak of history.
 Our age is no different.
 We speak of disruption, innovation, and unprecedented change.

-Yet when we step back, we realize that the core human struggles remain unchanged: fear and courage, ego and humility, power and responsibility, desire and restraint.
+Yet when we step back, we realise that the core human struggles remain unchanged: fear and courage, ego and humility, power and responsibility, and desire and restraint.

 Ancient civilizations wrestled with the same questions we face today—